Irina Antonova: Career

 Antonova's interests revolved around Impressionist and Modern art.
 In 1948, the Pushkin Museum acquired considerable holdings of these works from the nationalized collections of Sergei Shchukin and Ivan Morozov.
 Antonova long supported the recreation of the State Museum of New Western Art, a museum created from the collections of Shchukin and Morozov, disestablished by Stalin in 1948.
 The collections of the museum were dispersed to the Pushkin and the Hermitage Museum.
 The Hermitage was reluctant to let its collection go to the proposed museum, and Antonova and the Hermitage director, Mikhail Piotrovsky publicly disagreed over the issue.

-Antonova was also instrumental in establishing Svyatoslav Richter's December Nights, an international music festival that has been held in the museum since 1981.
+Antonova was also instrumental in establishing Sviatoslav Richter's December Nights, an international music festival that has been held in the museum since 1981.

 The Russian Government proposed an online "virtual museum", which Antonova rejected.
 A spokesperson for Russian President Vladimir Putin said that "the chances of creating such a museum fall significantly" after Piotrovsky's disapproval.
 Antonova later said people who were against the recreation of the museum were "adhering to a decree of Stalin."
 Shortly after the controversy, on 10 July 2013, Antonova was fired and replaced by Marina Loshak.
 Antonova explained that she herself chose a successor, later specified that she had actually proposed cultural scientists as her successors, but all her candidacies were rejected by the Ministry.
 Of the candidates proposed by the Ministry, Loshak seemed to be the most acceptable to her.

 Antonova died on 30 November 2020, from COVID-19 and its complications.
+She was buried, in accordance with her wishes, in the columbarium of Novodevichy Cemetery in Moscow, next to her loved ones — her mother and husband.
+The farewell ceremony took place on December 3, 2020, at the Pushkin State Museum of Fine Arts in a closed format due to the pandemic, and the funeral was held on December 4, with military honors, as she was a full holder of the Order “For Merit to the Fatherland”.

 Political views

 Member of the Civic Chamber of the Russian Federation (2011–2020), in 2012 she entered the list of trustees of the presidential candidate Vladimir Putin.
 In 2014, she signed the Collective Appeal of Cultural Workers of the Russian Federation in support of the policy of Russian President Vladimir Putin in Ukraine and Crimea.
+She condemned the prison sentence imposed on Pussy Riot.